 “The beauty of this method,” Dr. Schwingshackl explains, “is that you can compare a lot of different interventions simultaneously.”

 The end result, he adds, is that “you can say” which of the oils is best for the “specific outcome.”

 The method, for instance, allows a comparison of butter with sunflower oil to be inferred indirectly by analyzing the results of two trials: one that tested butter against olive oil directly, and another that tested sunflower against olive oil directly.

 The new findings feature in a paper that is now published in the Journal of Lipid Research.

-According to the World Health Organization (WHO), heart disease and stroke are the biggest killers worldwide and have been so for 15 years.
-In 2016, 15.2 million people died because of these cardiovascular diseases.
+According to the World Health Organization (WHO), heart disease and stroke are the

 In their study background, the investigators explain that dyslipidemia, or abnormal blood levels of lipids such as cholesterol, is a major cardiovascular risk factor that people can modify.